 Difference between Interpreter vs Compiler

-Interpreter vs Compiler are two ways in which a program is executed which are written in a programming or any scripting language.
+Interpreter vs Compiler is two ways in which a program is executed which are written in a programming or any scripting language.
 When a code is submitted a compiler takes the entire program and it is the compiler’s job to convert it into object code which is stored in a file.
+Compilers are faster when the compilation process is taken into consideration.
 This object code is usually referred to as binary code and once compiled can be directly executed by the machine after linking.
 An interpreter is much faster.
-It directly executes instructions written in any programming language without having the need to convert the code to object or machine code.
+It directly executes instructions written in any programming language without having the need to convert the code to an object or machine code.

 Head To Head Comparison (Infographics)